javier-lopez/javier.io/blog/en/_posts/2014-08-06-rsync-rename-move.md

 $ sudo rsync -az --one-file-system --delete $HOME/ admin@backup.javier.io:~/backup/$(hostname)
 </pre>

 Most of the times it takes me **4-5** hours at 10MB/s to re-sync everything, however last weekend it took me almost **20 hours!** so while I was waiting I decided to take a look to see what was happening.
 It turned out rsync was re-uploading some pretty heavy files because I had renamed them locally.
-I couldn't believe rsync was so dumb, I was shocked &#128552;
+I couldn't believe rsync was so dumb, I was shocked O_O

 So I went to Internet and looked for solutions, it didn't took me a while to find a couple of patches: